The Gunny Sack

 easy apple crisp in pan

+1. What kind of apples do you use for apple crisp?
 Use a crisp tart apple to offset all of the sweetness of the crisp.
-Also, use crispy apples that won’t turn mushy while baking such as Granny Smith, Empire and Honeycrisp.
+Also, use ones that won’t turn mushy while baking such as Granny Smith, Empire and Honeycrisp.
 I like using Granny Smith because they are often cheaper than some of the other apples.

 3. Does apple crisp freeze well?
 Yes, after cooling the apple crisp cover it well and store in the freezer for up 2-3 months.